alienemoji/flask-url-shortener/README.md

 # flask-url-shortener
-A simple URL shortener made with Flask.
+A simple URL shortener made with Flask. hCaptcha integrated to reduce spam.
 URLs are stored in a SQLite database.
-Uses hCaptcha to reduce spam.

 To use locally, first set environment variables in your OS for your hCaptcha keys:
--   HCAPTCHA_SECRET
+`export HCAPTCHA_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxx`
--   HCAPTCHA_SITEKEY
+`export HCAPTCHA_SITEKEY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`

 In app.py, set SERVERN = yourdomain.com

-Then run the app.
+Then run the app and point your browser to localhost:5000.
 It will create an SQLite database named links.db

 To-do: